Knoxville Tub to Shower Conversions

 The cost to redo a bathroom is driven less by “one price per bathroom” and more by a few predictable variables.
 If you understand these cost drivers, you can estimate a realistic range quickly—and avoid surprise upgrades that blow the budget.

-Here are the biggest factors that change the typical bathroom remodel cost, whether you’re updating a small hall bath or rebuilding a full master bathroom.
+Here are the biggest factors that change the typical bathroom remodel cost in Knoxville, whether you’re updating a small hall bath or rebuilding a full master bathroom.

 • Bathroom size: larger bathrooms use more flooring, wall material, trim, and fixture coverage